ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 $$\ddot{\mathbf{r}} = -k \frac{\mathbf{r}}{r^3}$$ where $k = GM$.

 #### Central force argument
 The force field being central means that by taking the origin of one's coordinate systems in the center, then force and position vectors are collinear (parallel).
-By central force wThat the force points

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxMjk4MzYzMV19
+eyJoaXN0b3J5IjpbLTY4OTg1OTIwMV19
 -->